 In times of seeking evidence for particular designs there is of course a challenge to subdivide and collate functions and design features.
 The endeavor of defining data and outcomes must however be done, both based on quantitative and qualitative approaches, making research to identify data that can be identified as evidence even richer and more complex – as well as challenging.

 An actually used test room for actual care is an arena seldomly available and nor commonplace but has a potential to develop into a very useful approach.
 Such an approach opens for a discussion on how we can utilize existing facilities in an everyday approach to build knowledge on effects of design of built environment on healthcare outcomes.
-This is useful from a wide range of perspectives, from technical and maintenece staff to healthcare wotkers to patients and relatives.
 An approach needing hospital business objectives to also include design of its facilities as an objective.

 The need to refurbish or build new health care buildings is driven by care development, building life cycles, maintenance needs and changing requirements on operational effectiveness.
 Hospital building projects are complex and require extensive planning (SOU 2021:71).
 The buildings are also expected to meet a number of different requirements regarding economy, sustainability and flexibility and should also, ideally, be designed according to applicable evidence (CVA, 2021).
 Healthcare environments should also be designed to meet future demands, support safe and high-quality health care and improve the experience for patients (CVA, 2012).
 And, not least, the environment in hospitals should be able to meet the needs of every unique patient and their companion (Nordin et al., 2017) as well as offer a safe and stimulating workplace for healthcare workers as they spend more time at the hospital than patients (Berry et al, 2004).
 Strategies and processes of how to design environments for all the above requirements and stakeholders is a multidimensional and challenging research area with many gaps of knowledge, one which this paper aims to address – the design of the birthing room.

-The data and tentative results from this project with the test room indicates that there are improvements to be made, not only for future birthing room designs (Andrén, et al., 2021; Goldkuhl et al., 2021; Skogström et al., 2022).
+This paper points out the importance of test environments when planning and designing new hospital buildings, this to strengthen both practice and research.
+The data and tentative results from this project with the test room indicates that there are improvements to be made (Andrén, et al., 2021; Goldkuhl et al., 2021; Skogström et al., 2022).
 Although the indications clearly point to a positive experience among the mothers giving birth in the test room more tests and evaluations need to be made to further understanding of design and its implications and effects.
 The design process, concerning the test room, also opens for a discussion on a more interactive design development of healthcare facilities in general.

 With a focus on a mix of features providing the actual outcome of a design the discussion on evidence and effects become a challenge.
 Dependencies and relationships need to be systematically evaluated.
 The design approach with an actually used and systematically evaluated test room, where practically possible one might add, is therefore an interesting way forward in healthcare design work.
 In addition to this, there are plans to evaluate the test room further through a digital modelling tool enabling real time visualization and testing.
 With a platform in a real test room supported and evaluated by modelling tool, a multidimensional and interactive planning process is possible that can be used also in other projects, an integrated physical and virtual co-design is enabled (Sateei et al., 2021).
 The design of other birthing rooms can then benefit from modelling rooted in an actual case.

-One of the drivers behind development of birth room design is a need of understanding effects of planning and design decisions on birthing rooms and maternity wards, due to lack of research specifically on these environments both regarding birthing women, companions, and health care staff.
+One of the drivers behind development of birth room design is a need of understanding effects of planning and design decisions on birthing rooms and maternity wards, due to lack of research specifically on these environments concerning birthing women, companions, and health care staff alike.
 Further, issues related to culture of birthing, structures and organizing of healthcare systems are also relevant.
-The Room4Birth research project, and the studies of the test room, has raised a discussion on the environment where most women give birth, and most children starts life.
+The Room4Birth research project, and the studies of the test room, have raised discussions on the environment where most women give birth, and most children starts life.
 It has proven that the design, spatial layout, functional aspects etcetera is not just a backdrop – it is real and spatial just as we are.

 Bell, A.F. & Andersson, E. (2016).
 The birth experience and women’s postnatal depression: A systematic review.
 Midwifery, 39, pp. 112-123.
 Doi.org/10.1016/j.midw.2016.04.014